-The Republic of Zimbabwe or Zimbabwe for short is a beautiful landlocked country located at the southern part of Africa with a total land area of about 390,757 squared kilometers 1% of which is covered by water.
-Zimbabwe shares borders with the Republic of South Africa to the south, the Republic of Mozambique to the east, the Republic of Botswana to the southwest, the Republic of Zambia and a tip of the Republic of Namibia to the northwest.
+The Republic of Zimbabwe or "Zimbabwe" for short, is a landlocked southern African country surrounded almost entirely by the republics of South Africa, Zambia, Mozambique and Botswana.
+Zimbabwe borders the Republic of South Africa to the south, the Republic of Mozambique to the east, the Republic of Botswana to the southwest, the Republic of Zambia and a tip of the Republic of Namibia to the northwest.

-The Republic of Zimbabwe has a total population of about 12.5 million with about 38% of the total population living in major cities such as Harare the capital of Zimbabwe (Harare contains about 1.6 million people).
-Majority of Zimbabweans live in rural areas mostly as subsistence farmers who grow crops and rear animals just the feed themselves and their families.
+The Republic of Zimbabwe has a total population of about 17 million people with the population growth rate hovering around 2.3%.
+About 38% of the population lives in urban areas in major cities and towns such as Harare the capital.
+Harare the capital of Zimbabwe contains about 2 million people.
+Bulawayo (another major city in Zimbabwe today) contains about one million people.
+The greater part of Zimbabwe's population lives in rural areas mostly as subsistence farmers who grow crops and rear animals just the feed themselves and their families.

-Officially, Zimbabwe has one of the highest literacy rates on the continent with a literacy rate of the total population around 90.7% (disputed) and a female literacy rate around 87.2% (disputed).
+Officially, Zimbabwe has one of the highest literacy rates on the continent with a literacy rate of 90.7% for the total population.
+Zimbabwe's female literacy rate hovers around 87.2%.
 In other words, officially, about 90.7% of Zimbabweans above the age 15 can at least read and write which is far better than in most other African countries.
-Please note that these literacy rates of Zimbabwe are highly disputed.
+However, these are just "official" figures which differ a bit from reality in Zimbabwe today.
 Zimbabwe's true literacy rate today is around 75% for the entire population.

-Despite the abundance of natural resources and the high literacy rate, Zimbabwe remains one of the poorest countries in Africa today with the unemployment rate around 92% (including underemployment).
-Majority of Zimbabweans today live below poverty line which implies majority of Zimbabweans today live on less than $1.25 a day.
+Despite the abundance of natural resources and the high literacy rate, Zimbabwe remains one of the poorest countries in Africa today with the unemployment and underemployment rate around 95%.
+In other words, just about 5% of Zimbabweans have permanent and high-paying jobs.
+Majority of Zimbabweans today live below the international poverty line of $1.90 a day.

-Zimbabwe or the Republic of Zimbabwe remains one of the HIV/AIDS killing zones in Africa today.
-Despite the numerous HIV/AIDS awareness campaigns, more than 1 million people are living with HIV/AIDS today.
+The Republic of Zimbabwe remains one of the HIV/AIDS killing zones in Africa today.
+Despite the numerous HIV/AIDS awareness campaigns and programs, close to a million people are living with HIV/AIDS in Zimbabwe today.
 About 1.2 million were living with HIV/AIDS in 2009 with about 83,000 deaths recorded within the same year.
-The HIV/AIDS adult prevalence rate remains around 14.3%.
-Malaria, bacterial and protozoal diarrhea, rabies, schistosomiasis, etc continue to tear people into pieces in Zimbabwe today.
+Zimbabwe's HIV/AIDS adult prevalence rate hovers around 14.3%.
+Malaria, bacterial and protozoal diarrhea, rabies, schistosomiasis, etc continue to threaten several lives in Zimbabwe today.

-Despite the high literacy rate, quality education is something very hard to come by in today's Zimbabwe so at the end of the day, people graduate from school with degrees and more degrees but unable to use those degrees to better their living conditions just like in Kenya and other African countries.
+Despite the high literacy rate, quality education is something very hard to come by in today's Zimbabwe.
+So at the end of the day, people graduate from school with degrees upon degrees but unable to use those degrees to better their living conditions just like in most other African countries.